-17 free (or very cheap) ways to bring kids joy indoors
+21 free (or very cheap) ways to sprinkle joy for kids over half term

-We'd also love to hear what fun you've been up to – please post in the comments below.
+Most of these have been tested by my two little 'uns, but we'd also love to hear what fun you'll be getting up to – please post in the comments below.

 Thanks to Google's augmented-reality search feature, you can beam a virtual tiger, shark or pug into your home.
 Just download Google Chrome to your phone, then search for an animal.
 Click the 'view in 3D button', then 'view in your space' and you should see the creature prowling your room on your device's screen.

 It doesn't work for every single animal, but some other fun ones include penguin, hedgehog and lion.
 A special thing you could do, if your kids have read the book, is have sandwiches and buns with 'The Tiger Who Came to Tea'.
 Or you could invite an alligator or shark along to bath time (just don't drop your phone).

 To access this feature, your device will need to be AR (augmented reality) enabled, so this might not work on some older phones.
 The easiest way to find out is to try it.

 What toddler doesn't love squishing and rolling colourful playdough?
 We make our own using this recipe I found online, and I was surprised by how easy it was (I left out the glycerine and cream of tartar, as we just didn't have them in the house, but it still worked).
 My daughters loved helping out with the mixing and kneading.

 Enjoy 100s of free Audible kids' audiobooks, incl Timeless tales of Beatrix Potter and Alice in Wonderland